7 Ways to Convince a “Cruise Hater” to Take a Cruise

 “You only get a few hours in port.
 No thanks!”

-In our recent survey of cruisers, the limited time in port was listed as one of the biggest complaints.
+Limited time in port might be one of the biggest complaints in cruises.
 It’s true that most ships allow just about eight hours in port before heading back to sea.

 As well, many cruise lines are now offering overnight stops in some ports.
 This allows not only more time in port, but a chance to experience a city’s nightlife and evening dining.